sinoz/osrs-docs/docs/updating/hit-mask.md

 # Hit Mask
 {: .no_toc }

+Hit mask refers to the updating mask used by both player updating and NPC updating to display head bars and/or hit splats on an entity.
+The mask is made up out of two sections - hits splats and head bars.

+## Table of contents
+{: .no_toc .text-delta }

 - TOC
 {:toc}

 ---

-Hit mask refers to the updating mask used by both player updating and NPC updating to display head bars and/or hit splats on an entity.
-The mask is made up out of two sections - hits splats and head bars.

 ## Hits